What does it really take to get lean or reach your health and body composition goals?

 As time passes, things get a little more serious.
 You understand winning and losing.
 You know you need to play well to win or even be invited to play on a team.
 The skills you need to have are becoming clear and the Zone of Optimal Behavior gets narrower.
 You need to learn more about offense and defense.
 You need to improve how often you sink a ball and score a point.
 You need to start practicing specific drills to get better at playing the game.

 Now you’re in high school, and things are getting more competitive.
-You have developed a passion for the sport and a dream to play at the college level—and so have many other players.
-Now, you need to begin working out because your physical fitness and strength have a big impact on your basketball success and can set you apart from your competitors.
+You have developed a passion for the sport and a dream to play at the college level, as have many other players.
+Now, you need to begin working out because your physical fitness and strength greatly impact your basketball success and can set you apart from your competitors.

 The goal of playing college basketball is now in sight—and so are the requirements held by the colleges you want to play for.
-You may need to get certain grades to get into a great school on top of all your other responsibilities related to basketball, like training and nutrition.
+You may need certain grades to get into a great school on top of all your other basketball-related responsibilities, like training and nutrition.
 This means that all basketball and no study isn’t an option.
 The Zone of Optimal Behavior to reach your “B state” just narrowed again.

 Once you’re at the college level, your sights are set on the NBA, and your personal life is taken into account.
 You need to be a great role model and a team player.

-Life looks a lot different now as you get closer to Point B than it did at Point A.
+Life looks much different now as you get closer to Point B than it did at Point A.

 During this journey, there will be “Choice Points.”
-These are times in our journey when we must decide: do we stay within the Zone of Optimal Behavior and continue working toward our goal?
-Or exit and abandon attacking B entirely?
+These are times when we must decide: Do we stay within the Zone of Optimal Behavior and continue working toward our goal?
+Or do we exit and abandon attacking B entirely?

-Before diving into a discussion of the lifestyle and habit changes needed to reach each stage of leanness, it is important to discuss why we refer to “body composition” as opposed to a certain number on the bathroom scale.
+Before discussing the lifestyle and habit changes needed to reach each stage of leanness, it is important to explain why we refer to “body composition” as opposed to a certain number on the bathroom scale.

 While the scale will tell you how much you weigh, it doesn’t tell you what your body is made of.
 Body composition refers to everything in your body, including muscle, organs, bones, and fluid.